-ABSTRACT: The authors examined the feasibility and efficacy of short-term cognitive behavioural biofeedback (BF) addressing CP in traumatised refugees.
+ABSTRACT: The authors examined the feasibility and efficacy of short-term cognitive-behavioural biofeedback (BF) addressing CP in traumatized refugees.
 Pre-post effects were small to medium for increased pain management and associated heart rate reactivity but large for coping with pain

 22. Ham, L. and Packard, R. (1996).
 A retrospective, follow-up study of biofeedback-assisted relaxation therapy in patients with posttraumatic headache.
 Biofeedback and Self-Regulation, 21(2), pp.93-104.

 ABSTRACT: A stepwise regression analysis found that chronicity of the disorder and number of treatment sessions significantly affected response to treatment.
 Data suggest that biofeedback-assisted relaxation should at least be considered when planning treatment strategies for posttraumatic headaches.